NLMA Parental Leave Allowance

 are exempt and need not be reported?
 While all sources of

-income during your benefit period should be reported to avoid
+income during your benefit period must be reported to avoid

-possible repayment later, some income is exempt and need not be
+possible repayment later, some income may be deemed exempt when

 leave program allowances, the federal